 Southern Living: Best Food Cities in the South

 Thrillist: Says we are world-class

-When Nossi College saw Nashville’s burgeoning restaurant economy needed support in the way of education, we partnered with an amazing local CEC Chef, Anthony Mandriota, curated a robust curriculum with the help of our advisory boards, started building out our new kitchen, and Nossi College will accept 32 new culinary artists to campus in September 2021.
+When Nossi College saw Nashville’s burgeoning restaurant economy needed support in the way of education, we partnered with an amazing local CEC Chef, Anthony Mandriota, curated a robust curriculum with the help of our advisory boards, and started building out our new teaching kitchen.
+Nossi College will accept 32 new culinary artists to campus in September 2021.

 With this new degree comes lots of new questions from students.
 If you have additional questions not answered below, please reach out to us directly by calling 615-514-2787 or emailing us!

 How long is Nossi’s Culinary Arts Associate Program?

 Nossi’s Culinary Arts is a well-rounded degree program spanning six semesters (24 months).
 There are 75 total credit hours in the Culinary Arts degree program.

 Who is the Program Chair of the Culinary Arts degree program?

 ACT Certified Executive Chef, Anthony Mandriota has over 13 years of experience teaching Culinary Arts to eager students.
 After earning his associate, bachelor’s, and master’s degree, he moved to Nashville in 2008 to chair a Culinary Arts program.
 He joined Nossi’s team in 2020 and is helping build our program, manage our kitchen build-out, and lead our Culinary Arts team.
 Read Anthony Mandriota’s bio.

 Why should I choose Nossi College of Art to earn my Culinary Arts degree?